benjaminadk/youtube-clone/notes.md

-## LEFT OFF
-- should i keep attempting to populate comments?
-## OR
-- should i run a second query separate to get comments array?
--research populate
-- stack overflow
-- nested populate
+## change to video 37

+### Notifications
+- when your video gets a comment or like
+- look into messaging or push notifications
+- firebase cloud messaging ?

+### IDEAS
-metatags - react helmet - build and use an express server somehow? new ideas for video subscribe???? description with show more? comments - add comment
+- metatags - react helmet - build and use an express server somehow?
+- subscribe????
+- description with show more?

-up next and list of related videos
+- up next and list of related videos

-COMMENT -
-ref user
-ref video
-like
-dislike
-text
-when

-count per video